maxdug/maxdug.github.io/historyrun/index.md

 ## Roosevelt Island

 ## Queenboro Bridge
+Queenboro bridge opened in 1909 which was the first big connection to New York City

 ## 7 Tunnel

 ## Big Alice

-## Ravenswood / more astoria growth
-The land was acquired in 1814 by Col. George Gibbs After Gibbs Death, Many mansions wer built on the land Hamlet within the Town of Newtown until its absorption with the Village of Astoria and the hamlets of Hunters Point, Blissville, Sunnyside, Dutch Kills, Steinway, Bowery Bay and Middleton in Newtown Township into Long Island City in 1870.[33]
-In 1870, Ravenswood, along with several other hamlets and the Village of Astoria, merged to form Long Island City.[32]
-1898 the 5 bourous consolidate into New York City Queenboro bridge opened in 1909 which was the first big connection to New York City New York City Housing Athority Project was built in 1949 to 1951 Mount Sinai Queens
+Ravenswood Generating Station: A significant part of Astoria’s industrial history, this power plant has been a landmark since the early 1960s.

+## Mount Sinai Queens
 Originally founded as Astoria Hospital in 1892 originally located on Astoria Boulevard
 1896, a gala opening heralded Astoria Hospital’s new Tudor Building on Crescent Street between 30th Avenue and 30th Road, with sweeping views of Manhattan